sematext/elasticsearch-field-stats/README.md

 Field statistics
 ----------------

-The field stats api is supported on string based, number based and date based fields and can return the following statistics per field:
+The field stats API is supported on string-based, number-based and date-based fields and can return the following statistics per field:

 |Parameter|Description|